haltcase/babel-plugin-partial-application/readme.md

-This plugin aims for something a little different - partial application [is a different thing](http://www.2ality.com/2011/09/currying-vs-part-eval.html) - but it can accomplish the same gaols in most situations and does so with little runtime overhead.
+This plugin aims for something a little different - partial application [is a different thing](http://www.2ality.com/2011/09/currying-vs-part-eval.html) - but it can accomplish the same goals in most situations and does so with little runtime overhead.

 For example, this: